PRO-030, Version 2, 26 October 2020

 3.4 Who decides if a data breach is likely to result in serious harm?

-Only one of the following Museum representatives should make an assessment of whether there is a likelihood of serious harm in relation to a particular data breach:
+One of the following Museum representatives will make an assessment of whether there is a likelihood of serious harm in relation to a particular data breach:

 - Privacy Contact Officer